Best AI Palm Reading Apps 2026: Free vs Paid Compared

 The honest answer is: some do, and most do not.

-The ones that do — the small handful of AI scanners running real computer vision on hand-detection models like MediaPipe — will produce readings that are visibly different for different hands.
+The ones that do — the AI scanners running real computer vision on hand-detection models like MediaPipe — will produce readings that are visibly different for different hands.
 Scan your left palm and then your right, and the readings should differ.
 Scan your palm and then a friend's, and the readings should differ more.

 Keep Reading